top of page

 ACNE!

-There is nothing better in the world, than curing someone from acne.
+There is nothing better in the world, than curing someone's acne.
 It is such an awesome feeling to help people feel more comfortable and confident in their skin.
 Nothing brings me greater joy.
-Unfortunately, the internet is awash with misinformation on acne (P.S. - fungal acne is not a thing).
+Unfortunately, the internet is awash with misinformation on acne (P.S. - fungal acne is not a thing - it's called pityrosporum folliculitis and we usually only see it after using antibiotic acne treatments).
 Here is my take on acne and acne treatments:

-Acne is not related to diet, germs, or dirt.
-It is related to hormones, greases on the skin, and anything that might occlude the skin, such as chin straps on athletic gear, or a wet shirt that sticks to the skin.
-Therefore, diet changes or frequent scrubbing and washing of the skin are not useful for acne.
+Acne is not related to germs or dirt.
+It is related to hormones, grease on the skin, and anything that might occlude the skin, such as chin straps on athletic gear, or a wet shirt that sticks to the skin.
+Therefore, frequent scrubbing and washing of the skin are not useful for acne.
 In fact, over-washing and scrubs can irritate the skin so that topical acne treatments are not tolerated.
 Moisturizers, sunscreens, and makeups used in areas of acne should be labeled "oil free" or "will not cause acne" or "non-comedogenic."

 Teenage acne usually goes away in adulthood.
 However, adult-onset acne, particularly in women, is fairly common and often does not clear until menopause or later.
 Treatments for acne are very good, but they are very slow.
 Normally, a month is required for improvement, and three months for maximal improvement.
 Many patients discontinue their medication after several weeks because they believe it is not working, and don't understand that medications must be used longer to see a good effect.
 Also, once the skin clears, the medication should be continued.